Saka Sirhind: Fatehnama

-Content
+After Battle of Chamkaur, Guru Gobind Singh sent later to the Mughal emperor Aurangzeb.
 In the Fatehnama, Guru Gobind Singh expresses his grievances about the betrayal of oaths, stating that despite sworn promises, his army and civilians were attacked.
 He calls it a conspiracy that ultimately failed.
 The Guru asserts that he is still alive and prepared for battle.
 Despite his losses in the Battle of Chamkaur, he remains in Chardi Kala (eternal optimism and high spirits).
 He declares that he is neither afraid nor shaken by Aurangzeb’s attempts to destroy him.
 Guru Gobind Singh challenges Aurangzeb to bring his army to the battlefield, promising to bring his own.
 He suggests that both armies maintain a distance of three kilometers and proposes a duel where he will face Aurangzeb and his two lieutenants simultaneously.

 Now, I do not trust in your oath, and I have no other alternative except drawing the sword… If you talk to me again, then I shall put you on the sacred and straight path.